Virloxx/react-projects/README.md

 I completed this project as part of the ***Scrimba React 101 course***.
 I learned the basic structure of projects in React and how to create new components.
 2. **Travel Journal:**
 It was the second project of the ***Scrimba React 101 course***.
 I learned how to utilize props and map data effectively.
+3. **Interactive Travel Journal:**
+After completing the third part of the ***Scrimba React 101 course***, I decided to make my previous project interactive.
+I learned about state, conditional rendering, forms, and side effects in React.
+I implemented a feature that allows users to add new "Cards" by filling out a pop-up form.
+Additionally, users now have the ability to delete Cards.
+All data is connected to a **Firebase** database.